 Example 1: Children in the Owl group were struggling to open the Tupperware boxes in their lunchboxes at lunch time.
 The key person sourced a large number of different sized boxes and placed some dinosaurs inside.
-She challenged her group to get the dinosaurs out by opening the boxes.
-The children loved the challenge and soon became experts at taking the lids of boxes of all shapes and sizes!
+They challenged the group to get the dinosaurs out by opening the boxes.
+The children loved the challenge and soon became experts at taking the lids off boxes of all shapes and sizes!

 Example 2: A child in the Butterfly group was going into hospital for an operation.
-He was highly anxious about this event.
-In response the key person developed the role play area into a hospital.
-She encouraged children to share their experiences of hospitals with the group and provided resources so that these experiences could be used in role-play.
-She invited in a nurse to discuss what happens in her work.
-The nursery then stayed and played in the role-play area with the children.
+They were highly anxious about this event.
+In response, the key person developed the role play area into a hospital.
+Encouraged children to share their experiences of hospitals with the group and provided resources so that these experiences could be used in role-play.
+Then invited in a nurse to discuss what happens in their work.
+The nurse then stayed and played in the role-play area with the children.

-The Early Years Foundation Stage Curriculum is followed at Heath Lane Nursery School.
+The learning and development requirements in the Early Years Foundation Stage underpins the curriculum here at Heath Lane Nursery School.

 The care and education of children in the Early Years Foundation Stage (EYFS) follow statutory requirements and guidance given by Government.